The Basic Golf Swing:

 Bonus Pointer: Golfing Drill

-If you’ve tried all of the above movements and are still having trouble, then try this simple golf drill.
-This is a great golf drill for beginning golfers to help you pivot and turn instead of slide into your golf swing.
+If you’ve tried all of the above movements and are still having trouble, then try this simple golf swing drill for beginners.
+This is a great golf drill to help new golfers pivot and turn instead of slide into your golf swing.
 Here’s how you do it:

 Grab your 8-iron or pitching wedge (eventually you may be able to use a longer club).